 Passive fire protection is achieved through the use of special fire retardant products and materials.
 Your premises are likely to be built or divided into separate compartments.
 Whether this is offices, storage rooms, server rooms, call centres, or a combination of these.
 Should a fire break out, each of these compartments within your building is designed to contain the fire in that area.
 Furthermore, these compartments slow the spread of the fire, providing staff with extra time to vacate the building.

-Passive fire protection is the process of protecting your business from the risk and spread of fire by ensuring your premises compartmentation is fully fireproof using intumescent materials.
+Passive fire protection is the process of protecting your business from the risk and spread of fire.
+This is achieved by ensuring your premises compartmentation is fully fireproof using intumescent fire stopping materials.

-Issues occur when there are holes in the fabric of the building compartments, resulting in that area being compromised.
+However, issues occur when there are holes in the fabric of the building compartments, resulting in that area being compromised.
 Therefore it is no longer effective at slowing the spread of a fire.
 These holes may be due to cabling or pipework being laid.
-There may be gaps above a false ceiling, voids in riser cupboards, or where the floor meets the wall, or even damage to a wall due to building work.
+There may be gaps above a false ceiling, voids in riser cupboards, or where the floor meets the wall.
+Alternatively it may be damage caused to a wall due to building work.

 The Building Regulations 2010 Fire Safety (document B) includes details on the fire prevention and warning and escape methods required in commercial buildings which must be adhered to.
 Regulation 7 (materials and workmanship) states that: ‘Building work shall be carried out with adequate and proper materials which are appropriate for the circumstances in which they are used, are adequately mixed or prepared, and are applied, used or fixed so as adequately to perform the functions for which they are designed and in a workmanlike manner.’